LaszloR1/RPCS3-GTAO-Tutorial/cheating.md

 ## RP

 RP is a bit more tricky to change.
-You can only ever increase your RP, you can do these activities: `Gang Attack Kills`, `Losing a Wanted Level`, `Robbing a Store`, `Completing a Stunt Jump`, `Delivering a Simeon Car`, `Any Job`.
+You can only increase your RP, to do that you can use these activities: `Gang Attack Kills`, `Losing a Wanted Level`, `Robbing a Store`, `Completing a Stunt Jump`, `Delivering a Simeon Car`, `Any Job`.

 You keep doing scan until you get <20 addresses.
 From there you have to figure out which one is the real one, all others are duds.